-Iris Solutions together with the An-Najah Child Institute (NCI), part of the faculty of medicine and health science at An-Najah national university, has conducted a study on the benefits of the Sensory Box (SB), the latest product and scientific breakthrough created and developed by Iris.
-The study analyzes sensory environment effects on children affected by autism who are using the tool daily for and agreed period, as well as their behavior and responsiveness.
+Iris Solutions together with the An-Najah Child Institute (NCI), part of the faculty of medicine and health science at An-Najah national university, has conducted a study on the benefits of the Sensory Box, the latest product and scientific breakthrough created and developed by Iris.
+The study analyses sensory environment effects on children affected by autism who are using the tool daily for and agreed period, as well as their behaviour and responsiveness.

 The Sensory Box is a unique tech-innovation which allows the children to enjoy the possibility to create their own sensory environment by choosing the color of the lights (special bulbs come provided in the kit), a video shown on a TV screen from one of the five categories, a music tune (four categories) or an educational interactive game based on the skills needed to be developed for a specific case or condition.

 The sessions were structured in such a way where a specialist from the NCI is present with one child-participant at a time (20-30 min per session), during which the child would choose their sensory environment (lights in the room as well as music, relaxing video, educational interactive games) using the Sensory Box.
 The role of the specialist was to observe the child’s behavior and track their responsiveness and academic enhancement.
 The tool also kept scores of correct answers when playing educational games.